Tennis balls are not the most expensive equipment in the sport, but you will purchase them the most.

 - What’s the Best Racquet for Advanced Players?

 Look for brands that are at least 19% brighter than regular duty tennis balls.
 It makes it easier for the tennis player to play at night on a hard court, and it promotes faster reaction time, regardless of skill level.
 The smart optic felt features of tennis balls are great for visibility.

 The best tennis balls come from a reputable brand, which means they may cost a few dollars more than the no-name brands on the market.
 For example, the Wimbledon official tennis balls are pricey.

-However, an extra duty tennis ball lasts longer and will eventually make you save more money in the long term.
-Aside from durable tennis balls, you also need to pick other gears, including reliable yet affordable tennis shoes.
+However, an extra-duty tennis ball lasts longer and will eventually make you save more money in the long term.
+Aside from durable tennis balls, you also need to pick other gears, including polarized sunglasses, comfortable tennis socks and reliable yet affordable tennis shoes.

 Pressurized tennis balls last around two weeks or between 3-4 tennis sessions.
 The unopened tennis balls are placed in a pressurized tube so both the bounciness and firmness remain.

 And the #1 Hard Court Tennis Ball is…

 At the end of our research, we concluded that the Penn Championship is the best tennis ball in this round-up.
 It’s constructed from premium rubber, allowing it to last long, even in rigorous play sessions.